PANE: scalable and effective attributed network embedding: : Single-Thread

 \subsection{Joint Factorization of Affinity Matrices}

-This section presents the proposed algorithm \svdccd, outlined in \algref{alg:svdccd}, which jointly factorizes the approximate forward and backward affinity matrices $\FM^{\prime}$ and $\BM^{\prime}$, in order to obtain the embedding vectors of all nodes and attributes, \ie $\XMf,\XMb$, and $\YM$.
-As the name suggests, the proposed \svdccd solver is based on the \textit{cyclic coordinate descent} (\textit{CCD}) framework, which iteratively updates each embedding value towards optimizing the objective function in Equation \eqref{eq:obj1}.
-The problem, however, is that a direct application of CCD, starting from random initial values of the embeddings, requires numerous iterations to converge, leading to prohibitive overheads.
+This section presents the proposed algorithm \svdccd, outlined in \algoref{alg:svdccd}, which jointly factorizes the approximate forward and backward affinity matrices $\FM^{\prime}$ and $\BM^{\prime}$, in order to obtain the embedding vectors of all nodes and attributes, \ie $\XMf,\XMb$, and $\YM$.
+Specifically, the proposed \svdccd solver is based on the \textit{cyclic coordinate descent} (\textit{CCD}) framework, which iteratively updates each embedding value towards optimizing the objective function in Equation \eqref{eq:obj1}.
+Unfortunately, a direct application of CCD, starting from random initial values of the embeddings, requires numerous iterations to converge, leading to prohibitive overheads.
 Furthermore, CCD computation itself is expensive, especially on large-scale graphs.
 To overcome these challenges, we firstly propose a greedy initialization method to facilitate fast convergence, and then design techniques for efficient refinement of initial embeddings, including dynamic maintenance and partial updates of intermediate results to avoid redundant computations in CCD.

 \header \textbf{Greedy initialization.} In many optimization problems, all we need for efficiency is a good initialization.
-Thus, a key component in the proposed \svdccd algorithm is such an initialization of embedding values, based on {\em singular value decomposition} (\textit{SVD}) \cite{golub1971singular}.
-Note that unlike other matrix factorization problems, here SVD by itself cannot solve our problem, because the objective function in Equation \eqref{eq:obj1} requires the joint factorization of both the forward and backward affinity matrices at the same time, which cannot be directly addressed with SVD.
+Thus, a key component in the proposed \svdccd algorithm is such an initialization of embedding values based on {\em singular value decomposition} (\textit{SVD}) \cite{golub1971singular}.
+Note that unlike other matrix factorization problems, here SVD by itself cannot solve our problem because the objective function in Equation \eqref{eq:obj1} requires the joint factorization of both the forward and backward affinity matrices at the same time, which cannot be directly addressed with SVD.